 8 Then the fourth angel poured out his bowl on the sun, and power was given to him to scorch men with fire.
 9 And men were scorched with great heat, and they blasphemed the name of God who has power over these plagues; and they did not repent and give Him glory.

-Fifth Bowl: There Will Be Darkness and Pain
+Fifth Bowl: There Will Be Some Form of Darkness that Will Cause Pain

 10 Then the fifth angel poured out his bowl on the throne of the beast, and his kingdom became full of darkness; and they gnawed their tongues because of the pain.

 [Comment: This plague apparently will involve more than the usual type of darkness, since it will cause severe pain.]